bitstadium/CrashProbe-Data/README.md

 # Contributing

 We welcome crash reporting service providers to send us their test data via pull requests.
+To create valid test data please use our CrashProbe client repo for either iOS or OSX test client which can be found here: [CrashProbe Client](https://github.com/bitstadium/CrashProbe)

+Please also provide a link to a public repository on GitHub containing a configured version of CrashProbe including the SDK used for the test.
+This will make any result more transparent for every user and also speeds up the validation process on our side.
+There is no need to include the API-Keys of the SDK into the repository.

 Please use the following template for the pull request description:

 ```
 Provider name:
 Username and password for the account containing the data:
 URL to the data on the providers website if available:
+Repository URL:

 Date of testing:
 SDK-Version: